 MNP was involved in this project from 2014-2018, initially developing a concept for the client and then delivering this through novation to Wates.

-In February 2021 the project won “Commercial Development” of the year by The Bristol Property Awards of 2020
+3 Glass Wharf achieved a BREEAM Excellent rating, and in February 2021 the project won “Commercial Development” of the year at The Bristol Property Awards of 2020.

 Transforming a 1960s Seifert designed brutalist building into a modern co-working space